Strengthening your core is about more than getting a six-pack.

 The links between the muscles are just as important as the muscles themselves.

-Give the following three exercises a try and make sure that your abs and core stay as strong, fit and healthy as the rest of your body.
+Give the following three ab exercises a try and make sure that your abs and core stay as strong, fit and healthy as the rest of your body.
+Remember core training is just as important as upper and lower body training.

 Our first exercise works on the transverse abdominal muscle and it has three variations, as you can do it standing, sitting or on all fours.